-When people think of Computer Science they often just think of programming, but there are many more aspects to the field including interaction design, communications and networks, software design, computer security, information systems, big data, machine learning, graphics, operating systems, educational systems, artificial intelligence and embedded systems (processors that are embedded in everything from mobile phones to cars).
-All of these areas are experiencing rapid growth both in New Zealand and internationally and there is a strong demand for Computer Science graduates.
+When people think of Computer Science they often just think of programming, but there are many more aspects to the field including interaction design, communications and networks, software design, computer security, information systems, big data, machine learning, graphics, operating systems, educational systems, artificial intelligence, and embedded systems (processors that are embedded in everything from mobile phones to cars).
+All of these areas are experiencing rapid growth both in Aotearoa New Zealand and internationally, and there is a strong demand for Computer Science graduates.

 Computer Science students learn techniques to tackle these challenges for applications as diverse as monitoring the condition of patients in hospitals and designing educational games for smart phones.

-- UC is acknowledged as a leader in Computer Science education in New Zealand.
+- UC is acknowledged as a leader in Computer Science education in Aotearoa.
 It is the home of the award-winning Computer Science Unplugged project, and the internationally recognised Intelligent Computer Tutoring group.
 Several members of staff have awards for their work as computer science educators.

 - UC ranks in the top 200 universities in the world for Computer Science and Information Systems (QS World University Rankings by Subject, 2018).